ixudra/imageable/README.md

 ```

-The usage of these views is by no means required to take advantage of this package's functionality.
-However, it is worth noting that both views leverage some of the functionality of the [ixudra/translations](http://github.com/ixudra/translations) package.
-The `ixudra/translations` package is not included as a requirement for this package, but must be pulled in via composer in order to take advantage of the views which are provided by default.
+The usage of these views is by no means required to take advantage of the functionality in this package.
+However, it is worth noting that both views leverage the functionality of the [ixudra/translation](http://github.com/ixudra/translation) package by default.
+The `ixudra/translation` package is not included as a requirement for this package, but must be pulled in via composer in order to take advantage of the views which are provided by default.